Resiada

 Industry recognition award

 Event Innovation Battlefield winner.
-Cited by judges for ease of use and feature set against established incumbents.
+Judges cited ease of use against established incumbents.

 -